Yoga and Meditation Therapist, Teacher of Relaxation and Mindfulness, CBT- Hypnotherapist

 - Advanced Yoga Teacher Training Courses, UK, India & USA over more than 30 years

-I have been the principal Yoga & Meditation Therapist at the Nightingale Hospital London since 1989 providing a range of therapies including: Yoga, Meditation, Relaxation, Effective Breathing, Stress Management, Anxiety Management & Cognitive Behavioural Hypnotherapy.
+Annie Greig has been the principal yoga and meditation therapist at the Nightingale Hospital London since 1989 providing a range of therapies including Yoga, Meditation, Relaxation, Effective Breathing, Stress Management, Anxiety Management and Cognitive Behavioural Hypnotherapy.

-One of my special interest areas is treating patients for IBS for which there has been significant scientific research completed identifying hypnotherapy treatment achieving one of the best treatment outcomes.
+One of her special interest areas is treating patients for IBS; for which there has been significant scientific research completed identifying hypnotherapy treatment achieving one of the best treatment outcomes.

-For 15 years I have been a volunteer Yoga and Meditation therapist and CBT Hypnotherapist at The Cancer Resource Centre in Battersea, London.
-I am trained facilitator for The Healing Journey programme developed at The Ontario Cancer Institute, Canada’s largest cancer treatment centre.
-This 8 week programme is offered to patients in recovery from cancer at The Cancer Resource Centre.
+For 15 years, Annie has been a volunteer yoga and meditation therapist and CBT Hypnotherapist at The Cancer Resource Centre in Battersea, London.
+She is a trained facilitator for The Healing Journey programme developed at The Ontario Cancer Institute, Canada’s largest cancer treatment centre.
+This 8-week programme is offered to patients in recovery from cancer at The Cancer Resource Centre.

-For the last 6 years I have been running private clinics for Cognitive Behavioural Hypnotherapy in Harley Street, Central London and at a large GP practice in South London, where I see patients with many conditions including: Weight loss, Smoking, Addiction, Anxiety & Panic Attacks, Self-Esteem issues, Phobias, Insomnia and Public Speaking.
+For the last 6 years, Annie has been running private clinics for Cognitive Behavioural Hypnotherapy in Harley Street, Central London and at a large GP practice in South London, where she sees patients with many issues surrounding weight loss, smoking, addiction, anxiety, panic attacks, self-esteem, phobias, insomnia and public speaking.

-For the last 4 years I have been a Committee Member on the Register for Evidence-Based Hypnotherapy and Psychotherapy.
+For the last 4 years, Annie has been a Committee Member on the Register for Evidence-Based Hypnotherapy and Psychotherapy.

-I facilitate therapy groups to inspire patients’ wellbeing.
-The professional service I provide at the Nightingale Hospital London enables patients to experience a therapeutic outcome from the Yoga Therapy sessions.
-The sessions include Yoga Therapy, Meditation and Relaxation techniques as well as Effective Breathing, Visualisation and Concentration Improvement methods.
-Strengthening, Energising, Stress and Anxiety Management are some of the outcomes.
+Annie facilitates therapy groups to inspire patients’ wellbeing.
+The professional service she provides at Nightingale Hospital London enables patients to experience a therapeutic outcome from the yoga therapy sessions.
+The sessions include yoga therapy, meditation and relaxation techniques as well as effective breathing, visualisation and concentration improvement methods.
+Strengthening, energising, stress and anxiety management are some of the outcomes.

-Some patients with physical limitations are assisted in applying correct action and alignment in the Yoga Therapy.
-This can help them with many of their issues, for example relief from back problems or knee injuries.
-I incorporate exercises that everyone can engage in fully according to their ability.
+Some patients with physical limitations are assisted in applying correct action and alignment in yoga therapy.
+This can help them with many of their issues, for example, relief from back problems or knee injuries.
+Annie incorporates exercises that everyone can engage in, according to their ability.

 Patient feedback from groups is often about how relaxed and calm they felt, more refreshed and energised and a noticeable improvement in concentration and higher self-awareness.
 This state of improved self- awareness can be a very tangible experience of relaxation of the mind resulting in more clarity and skill in visualising the life changes many patients want to achieve.

-The Cognitive Behavioural Hypnotherapy that I treat patients with, combines CBT and Hypnotherapy.
-I place a strong emphasis on the role of the patient to put into practise the therapeutic interventions from the various evidence based approaches for health improvement, in partnership with their medical professional’s recommended treatment.
-I also train patients in self-hypnosis to support them in achieving successful outcomes in their treatment.
+The Cognitive Behavioural Hypnotherapy that Annie treats patients with combines CBT and hypnotherapy.
+She places a strong emphasis on the role of the patient to put into practise the therapeutic interventions from the various evidence-based approaches for health improvement, in partnership with their medical professional’s recommended treatment.
+Annie also trains patients in self-hypnosis to support them in achieving successful outcomes in their treatment.